Car-free days: History and timeline

+Origins

-The events, which vary by location, give motorists and commuters an idea of their locality with fewer cars.
-While projects along these lines had taken place from time to time on an ad hoc basis starting with the 1973 oil crisis, it was only in October 1994 that a structured call for such projects was issued in a keynote speech by Eric Britton at the International Ciudades Accessibles (Accessible Cities) Conference held in Toledo (Spain).
+While projects along these lines had taken place from time to time on an ad hoc basis starting with the 1973 oil crisis, it was only in October 1994 that a structured call for such projects was issued in a keynote speech by Eric Britton at the International Ciudades Accessibles (Accessible Cities) Conference held in Toledo, Spain.

 Within two years the first Days were organized in Reykjavík (Iceland), Bath (United Kingdom) and La Rochelle (France), and the informal World Car Free Days Consortium was organized in 1995 to support Car-Free Days worldwide.
 The first national campaign was inaugurated in Britain by the Environmental Transport Association in 1997, the French followed suit in 1998 as In town, without my car! and was established as a Europe-wide initiative by the European Commission in 2000.
 In the same year the Commission enlarged the program to a full European Mobility Week which now is the major focus of the Commission, with the Car-Free Day part of a greater new mobility whole.

 In 1996, a Dutch action group, Pippi Autoloze Zondag, started a national campaign for car free days.
 Pippi organized monthly illegal street actions to take over the streets and stop the cars.
 After blocking the streets, there would be parties, picknicks, kids playing, rollerskate on the motorway, street painting and music artists playing.
 The police would break the party down and make arrests.
 Pippi went on to create a Dutch national group to fight for car free days.
 Pippi lobbied every single national parliament politician from the Netherlands and inspired Dutch national parties to adopt the concept of car free days in their agenda.
 Every major city government in the Netherlands received Pippi's proposals to implement car free days, forcing them to debate the issue.
 After two years of actions, several cities in the Netherlands relented and started to implement car free days.